Physicians need to understand importance of patient discussions regarding surgery

 If you are performing an unusual procedure, such as an iridoplasty, your total experience may be only a handful of cases.
 Explaining the additional risks of this procedure to the patient is important in making an informed decision.
 In these cases, patients will understand that they have an unusual condition, and they will be more conservative in their expectations.

 One of the most enjoyable aspects of being an ophthalmologist is interacting with patients, particularly before and after surgery.
 Taking the time to talk with patients, establishing deeper connections and explaining the details of surgical procedures will lead to happier patients and a more rewarding experience for the physicians.
-It also explains why both Dr. Goldberg and Dr. Straatsma always greet patients with a smile.
+It also explains why Dr. Straatsma always greeted patients with a smile.